NextCenturyCorporation/MCS/docs/source/schema.rst

 - `type` (string, required): The object's type from the :ref:`object list <Object List>`.
 - `actions` (:ref:`action config list <Action Config>`, optional): Specific animations to start at specific action steps.
 Available animations are based on the object's type.
 Currently animations are only available for :ref:`agent <Agents>` types.
 Default: none
 - `agentSettings` (:ref:`agent settings config <Agent Settings>`, optional): Specific configuration settings for :ref:`agent <Agents>` types.
 Default: none
-- `associatedWithAgent` (string array, optional):  The agent holding this object.
+-  associatedWithAgent` (string, optional):  The agent holding this object.
+Objects with this property have the following restrictions --- Must have a shape of ball, a bounding box scaled between 0.2 and 0.25, and a scale of (1,1,1).
 Default: ""
 - `centerOfMass` (:ref:`vector config <Vector Config>`, optional): The object's center of mass/gravity, if not the default.
 Default: none
 - `centerOfMass` (:ref:`vector config <Vector Config>`, optional): The object's center of mass/gravity, if not the default.
 Default: none
 - `changeMaterials` (:ref:`change_materials config <Change Materials Config>` array, optional): The steps on which to change the material(s) (colors/textures) used on the object, and the new materials to use.
 See the :ref:`material list <Material List>` for options.
 Default: `[]`